intelligentnode/IntelliNode/IntelliNode/README.md

 # Intelligent Node (IntelliNode)
-### Unified prompt, evaluation, and production integration to any large model
+### Unified prompt, evaluation, and production integration to any AI model

 <p>